 Where to Look for a Suitable Flat and What to Look Out For

 Most people usually ask their family members or acquaintances first when looking for a new flat to rent.
 This method offers advantages both to the tenant and the landlord/lesser.
-The landlord will be getting rent from someone who generally isn’t unknown to him; furthermore, he will also have more confidence that the tenant will be able to play his fees on time.
-The tenant, on the other hand, will often get the benefit of paying less, since again, the landlord can trust him more than he would a complete stranger.
+The landlord will be getting rent from someone who generally isn’t unknown to him; furthermore, he will also have more confidence that the tenant will pay his fees on time.
+On the other hand, the tenant will often get the benefit of paying less, since again, the landlord can trust him more than he would a stranger.

 If you find yourself a flat through a real estate agency, you will be forced to pay a brokering fee.
 This fee could potentially be as high as two full rents, even though you never can be certain that your interests are being taken into consideration by the agency.